Skip to content

 • <Load label>

-Load label defining the direction of action of the external distributed load.
+Load label defining the type of load and the direction of action of the external distributed load.
 Currently available are:

 Uniform pressure